Nexai-net/democrite/README.md

 <br />
 <br />

-A **Door** could listen multiples **signals** and based on specific condition could fire is own **signal**.
+A **Door** can listen to multiple **signals** and, based on specific conditions, can emit its own **signal**.

-For know a boolean logic door is provided but you can easily create and setup you own gate logic.
+Currently, a boolean logic door is available, but you can easily create and configure your own gate logic.

 Define a **Logic boolean door**:
 ```csharp